bicycleboy/yet-another-soil-moisture-sensor/README.md

 In 2025 this project might cost you AU$60 or more if you don't already have some bits.
 While the heart, the esp32, might only cost you AU$9 and the sensor AU$3, the rest adds up and a waterproof polycarbonate enclosure can be AU$30 making a jam jar look attractive.
 Many of the above can be bought cheaply in packs for multiple projects.
 I have included links to one supplier I use for my convenience documenting the project (in case I forget what I did and why :-) .
 There are many cheap and expensive commerical soil sensors out there but I did not find one that integrates with home assistant.

-You can use many of the various esp32 boards, I chose the esp32-c6 only because it has both an onboard antenna and an interface for connecting an external UFL antenna ( and a low power cpu).
+You can use many of the various esp32 boards, I chose the esp32-c6 only because it has both an onboard antenna and an interface for connecting an external UFL antenna (and a low power cpu).
 If you want to put the sensor in the garden where the WiFi might be weak then an external antenna will help.
 This board can also handle 4.2v from the LiPo battery without the need to step the voltage down to 3.3v which some require.
 If you have or buy a different board, the pinouts will likely be different to the diagram below.
-Avoid a board/chip that is bleeding edge, check [here](https://esphome.io/components/esp32) for a list of types supported in home assistant.
+Avoid a board/chip that is very new, check [here](https://esphome.io/components/esp32) for a list of types supported in home assistant.

 You can replace the sensor with any sensor that can interface with the [ADC](https://en.wikipedia.org/wiki/Analog-to-digital_converter) [GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output)'s on the esp32.
 Note that you need to understand that esp32 GPIOs operate at 3.3v which this soil moisture sensor is fine with, other sensors might require 5v or 12v.
 Other sensors/suppliers might use different connectors so check what you need to attach to the board.
 Also check that your sensor is [supported](https://devices.esphome.io/) by esphome or at least discussed in forums.

 I started with a [voltage divider](https://en.wikipedia.org/wiki/Voltage_divider) to measure battery voltage.
 While cheap this is basically rubbish due to the [discharge curve](https://www.grepow.com/blog/basis-of-lipo-battery-specifications.html) of LiPo batteries.
 The Max17408 provides a battery discharge percentage.
 Some esp32/microcontoller boards have this built in.
 There are alternatives on the market.

-You don't want to have to charge a battery all the time so choose the largest that will fit in your intended enclosure.
+You don't want to have to charge a battery all the time so choose the largest that will fit in your intended enclosure (and the Max17408 only supports single cell).

 On enclosures, the sensors have electronics at one end that need protection.
 I have not protected the other end and it seems fine so far.
-Whether you are using a polycarbonate enclosure of a jam jar you need to drill out a slot for the sensor to slide through, stopping at the indents where the electronics start.
+Whether you are using a polycarbonate enclosure or a jam jar you need to drill out a slot for the sensor to slide through, stopping at the indents where the electronics start.
 I just taped mine up for waterproofing waiting for the day that I have some spare silicon sealant.

 ESP32's can be placed into a deep sleep mode which draws very little current.
 The [mosfet](https://en.wikipedia.org/wiki/MOSFET) allows the esp32 to also turn the sensor off saving battery.
 Because the soil moisture sensor uses very little current, it is ok to use a mosfet as a switch.
 (A relay is an alternative for higher current sensors and use cases.)
 Esp32's GPIOs [float](https://en.wikipedia.org/wiki/Floating_ground) when in deep sleep so the mosfet allows the esp32 to cut the power to the sensor.